Hotmoka/hotmoka/README.md

 Hotmoka node as a service, accessible through the internet.
 This will be the subject of [Hotmoka Services](#hotmoka-services).
-Conversely, once a Hotmoka node has been published at some URI, say `ws://my.company.com`, it will be accessible through some network API, through the SOAP or REST protocol, and also through websockets, for subscription to events.
+Conversely, once a Hotmoka node has been published at some URI, say `ws://my.company.com`, it will be accessible through websockets.
 This complexity might make it awkward, for a programmer, to use the published node.
 In that case, we can create an instance of `Node` that operates as a proxy to the network service, helping programmers integrate their software to the service in a seamless way.
-This _remote_ node still implements the `Node` interface, but simply forwards all its calls to the remote service.
-By programming against
-the same `Node` interface, it becomes easy for a programmer to swap a local node with a remote node, or vice versa.
+This _remote_ node still implements the `Node` interface, but simply forwards all its calls to the remote service (with the exception of the contextual methods, that are executed locally on the remote node itself).
+By programming against the same `Node` interface, it becomes easy for a programmer to swap a local node with a remote node, or vice versa.
 This mechanism is described in